lrlip/Henley-Royal-Regatta-Schedule/README.md

-Example to show the schedule for Dutch Crews, crew 123 and every crew from Oxford Brookes.
+Example to show the schedule for Dutch Crews, crew 123 and every crew from Oxford Brookes in Housten, USA
 ```
-python henley_scheduler.py --crew NED 123 'Oxford brookes' --gmt +1
+python henley_scheduler.py --crew NED 123 'Oxford brookes' --gmt -6
 ```